-Encounters and responds to one of the following:
+Intentionally reacts and responds to one of the following:

 - a dance piece,

 - a drama piece,

 - a music piece,

 - a media art work or

-- a visual art work.
+- · a visual art work.

-Reacts to a question about own work
+Responds to a question about own work

-Shows understanding of the role of audience and performer by attending as an audience member.
+Shows understanding of the role of audience and performer by using a sound or gesture to respond to a performance.